Iranian Enlightenment: Developments in the Iranian educational system

 The construction of schools in a new style and the spread of new educational ideas in Iran was one of the most important cultural developments that, despite the opposition of some individuals and groups, was finally accepted in the Iranian cultural system.

 One of the first founders of new schools in Iran was Haji-Mirza Hassan Roshdieh, known as "the father of modern Iranian education".
 After acquiring new educational techniques, in addition to establishing schools in a new style, Roshdieh introduced new ideas into the Iranian education system and changed the way of reading the alphabet and writing various books for children.
 He had the support of people like Farrokh Khan Amin al-Dawla and Sheikh Hadi Najmabadi.
 Thanks to their support and efforts, Roshdieh was able to contribute to the development of the education system and its generalization, and to advance the education process towards change.

 Roshdieh built eight schools in Tabriz, seven of which were destroyed by clerics.
 But the eighth school, which was built with the support of Farrokh Khan Amin al-Dawla, remained.
-The development that Rushdie made in the Iranian education system was that, before him, schools belonged to the aristocracy and government officials, and ordinary people were not allowed to study in schools, instead they had to study in maktabs.
+The development that Rushdieh made in the Iranian education system was that, before him, schools belonged to the aristocracy and government officials, and ordinary people were not allowed to study in schools, instead they had to study in maktabs.
 Roshdieh built schools for the general public.